 Best Vegetables to Grow in Pots

 Without a doubt, tomatoes are the most productive vegetables you can grow in pots.
 Tomatoes need ample sun (five to six hours minimum).
-The pot size depends on the type of tomatoes you are growing.
-In containers, growing dwarf varieties of determinate type is better.
-You should also try cherry tomatoes for higher yield.
-Click here to learn about the best tomato varieties for containers.
+In containers, growing dwarf varieties of determinate type are better.

 4. Peppers and Chillies

-Radishes are one of the quickest growing vegetables and suitable for container vegetable gardening as you can also grow them in small and wide pots.
-A planter that is just 6 inches deep is enough but if you want to grow larger varieties use 8-10 inches deep pot.
-Allow 3 inches of space between each plant.
+Radishes are one of the quickest growing vegetables and suitable for container gardening as you can also grow them in small and wide pots.
+If you want to grow larger varieties, use an 8-10 inches deep pot.

 6. Asian Greens